 Wholesale Sales - involves sales, leasing or rental of equipment or products primarily intended for industrial, institutional or commercial businesses.
-Businesses may or may not be open to the general public, but sales to the general public may be accessory.
-Examples include the sale or rental of machinery, equipment, building materials, special trade tools, welding supplies, machine parts, electrical supplies, janitorial supplies, restaurant equipment, and store fixtures; mail order houses; and wholesalers of food, clothing, auto parts, and building hardware.
+Businesses may or may not be open to the general public, but sales to the general public may be accessory

 Wireless Telecommunications Services - licenses wireless telecommunication services including, but not necessarily limited to, cellular, personal communication services (PCS), specialized mobilized radio (SMR) enhanced specialized mobilized radio (ESNM), paging and similar services marketed to the general public.